pyomeca/ezc3d/README.md

 ### Write a C3D
 To write a C3D to a file, you must call the `write` method of a c3d dictionnary.
 This method waits for the path of the C3D to write.
 Please note that the header is actually ignore since it is fully constructed from required parameters.

+The example that follows contructs a new C3D from scratch, adding data and adding a custom parameter.
 ```python3
 import numpy as np